Centerville Lake is located within the City of Centerville.

-Walleye: above average abundance, average size (although some larger fish are present).
+Walleye: below average abundance, average size (although some larger fish are present).

 Northern Pike: above average abundance, all size fish present, including some large pike.

 Largemouth Bass: below average abundance, average size.

 Bullhead species: low abundance, larger than average size.

 Yellow Perch: low abundance, small size.

 The boat launch is located within the Rice Creek Chain of Lakes Regional Park Reserve operated by Anoka County.
 There is a fee to enter the park.

 Fishing is allowed from shore within the park, but it may take a long hike to reach some sites.
 Anglers also fish from shore from the shoulder of County Road 14 between town and the park entrance.
 Shore fishing may be limited by overhanging trees or aquatic vegetation.